Dataherald/dataherald/docs/api.create_nl_generation.rst

 NL generation is the resource that contains all of natural language response generated for SQL generations.

-max_rows parameter defines how many rows after executing the SQL query should be used for NL generation.
+max_rows parameter defines how many rows after executing the SQL query should be used for NL generation. llm_config is the configuration for the language model that will be used for NL generation.
+If you want to use open-source LLMs you should provide the api_base and llm_name.
+If you want to use OpenAI models don't specify api_base.

 Request this ``POST`` endpoint to create a NL generation for a given SQL generation::